- All students have their own computer username and password provided by the teacher.

-Enter your password (exactly as given) at the password prompt and press enter (note that you do not see your password on the screen as you type).
+- Enter your password at the password prompt and press enter (note that you do not see your password on the screen as you type).

 The aim of this Acceptable Use Policy for is to ensure that pupils will benefit from learning opportunities offered by the school’s Internet resources in a safe and effective manner.
 Internet use and access is considered a school resource and privilege.
-Therefore, if the school AUP is not adhered to this privilege will be withdrawn and appropriate sanctions – as outlined in the AUP – will be imposed.
+Therefore, if the school AUP is not adhered to this privilege will be withdrawn and appropriate sanctions will be imposed.

 The school will employ a number of strategies in order to maximise learning opportunities and reduce risks associated with the Internet.
 These strategies are as follows:

-The use of personal floppy disks or CD-ROMs in school requires a teacher’s permission.
+- The use of USB keys in school requires a teacher’s permission.

 World Wide Web

-Pupils will be given the opportunity to publish projects, artwork or school work on the World Wide Web.
+- Pupils may be given the opportunity to publish projects, artwork or school work on the Internet

 The school will inform students and parents of key support structures and organisations that deal with illegal material or harmful use of the Internet.